3 days in Rome : the best itinerary to visit Rome as a whole

 While you’re taking in the early-morning views, also make time to pop into the Trinita dei Monti church whose twin towers dominate the skyline at the top of the stairs.
 The construction of the church started under Louis XII of France in 1502.
 However, it wasn’t consecrated until 1585 and therefore incorporates many different styles.

 Entry is free.
-The opening hours are as follow:
+The summer opening hours (from 14 July to Sunday 18 August) are as follow:

 Take note: No visits are allowed when mass is celebrated although you may participate if you want to.